dacadeorg/dacade-webapp/README.md

 ### Contributing
 Contributions to the project are welcome.
 To contribute, follow these steps:
 - Fork the project to your GitHub account.
 - Create a new branch for your changes.
 - Make your changes and commit them to your branch.
 - Submit a pull request to merge your changes into the main branch.

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+### Troubleshooting and Problem-Solving Guide

+### Appendix

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).